Eastore-project/fildeal/README.md

 ## Commands

+The CLI provides two main ways to make deals:

+1. **Normal Deal (`deal`)**: Use this when you want to make regular filecoin deal without any special aggregation.
+It's suitable for:
+   - Single file deals
+   - You don't care about aggregation cryptographic proof
+   - Direct deals without podsi-aggregation overhead

+2. **Podsi Deal (`podsi-deal`)**: Use this when you need advanced file aggregation.
+It's recommended for:
+   - Multiple files that need efficient aggregation
+   - You need proof of Data Segment Inclusion of files in the aggregate

 ### Compare Files (`cmp`)

 Compare two files and find the offset of the child file in the parent file.